 The campus was crawling with students carrying boxes and lugging baggage.
 Most forged ahead quickly while a parent or two followed behind with stricken faces and red-rimmed eyes.
 The weather was perfect – sunny, about 80 degrees, with a light breeze rustling the leaves of the cherry trees lining the walkways of the Quad.
 The electronic bells of Rooke Chapel announced 2:00 pm as we left the Registrar’s office and headed for the van.
+“According to the map, Swartz is just to the east of the Quad.
+Why don’t you two walk and I’ll go get the van.”
+Dad loved a mission, and for the time being, navigation and logistics were his specialty.

 Since the abrupt end to our family night, Mom’s mood was noticeably different.
 She was quiet, reflective and calm.
 I had expected the trip to Pennsylvania to be replete with Mom’s bubbly, false enthusiasm, but it was actually an enjoyable drive.
 We talked on and off about the scenery and the weather.
 Then Mom and Dad got going on their own trips to college, which of course put both of them into a “remember when” extravaganza.
 I was tortured with bad fashion nostalgia, an oldies sing along, and tall tales of risky adventures.
 I pretended to be more annoyed with it all then I really was.
 It was comforting to see them laughing and joking together, and to sense that it was all very sincere.